-KV · Cloudflare Workers docs
+KV

 list_complete is

 false, there are more keys to fetch.
-You’ll use the
+You will use the

 cursor property to get more keys.
-See the Pagination section below for more details.
+Refer to the Pagination section below for more details.

-Note that if your values fit in the metadata size limit, list can be used to return information associated with multiple keys in one operation.
-This is more efficient than a list followed by a get per key.
+list can be used to return information associated with multiple keys in one operation.
+This is more efficient than a list followed by a

 Listing by prefix

 You can also list all of the keys starting with a particular prefix.
-For example, say you’ve structured your keys with a user, a user id, and then some key names, separated by colons (e.g.
+For example, you may have structured your keys with a user, a user ID, and key names, separated by colons (for example,

 user:1:<key>).
 You could get the keys for user number one by doing this: